jetcharge/ReactGraphQl_basic/README.md

 ### Any Hints?

 This task explores only a small percentage of the functionality of Apollo's React Client.
 You need to be looking at the useQuery hook, and the other parts you need to get that working, only.

+## What Is JetCharge Looking For

+### Demonstrate Composition

+Demonstrate that you understand React is about creating small, reusable, flexible components.

+One way to show this would be to use different components to 1) load; and 2) render; the data.
+(Load the data from the useQuery hook, then pass this data to a component responsible for rendering it).

+### Use ant.design or another front end library

+We think it is preferable to use a 3rd party open source library to format your components.
+We use ant.design (and other bits from other libraries), but if you want to use another one you are familiar with, feel free.

 ## Then What ?
 After completing this challenge, please zip up the resulting folder and provide it back to JetCharge.